ocaml/ocaml.org/data/tutorials/language/0it_06_imperative.md

 ## Byte Sequences

 The `bytes` type in OCaml represents a fixed-length, mutable byte sequence.
-Each element in a value of type `bytes` is an 8-bit word (i.e., a byte).
-Since characters in OCaml are represented using eight bits, `bytes` values are mutable `char` sequences.
+In a value of type `bytes`, each element has 8 bits.
+Since characters in OCaml are represented using 8 bits, `bytes` values are mutable `char` sequences.
 Like arrays, byte sequences support indexed access.
 ```ocaml
 # let h = Bytes.of_string "abcdefghijklmnopqrstuvwxyz";;
 val h : bytes = Bytes.of_string "abcdefghijklmnopqrstuvwxyz"